 Archaeologists Anonymous, 2012-13

 The Archaeologists Anonymous collective sought to provide an anonymous, non-digital platform for archaeologists to express their opinions on archaeology.
 Following the Post Secret model, the project invited archaeologists to make or alter a shop-bought postcard in response to questions on the future of the academic field and profession.
-The postcards we received can be viewed on the AA Project Tumblr blog.
+Some of the postcards we received can be viewed on this blog.

 Public Perceptions of Cornish Mining Landscape, 2006-12